 Lifestyle and home remedies

-Some seizures may be triggered by alcohol intake, smoking and especially lack of sleep.
+Some seizures might be triggered by alcohol intake, smoking and, especially, lack of sleep.
 There is also evidence that severe stress can provoke seizures, and that seizures themselves can cause stress.
-Avoiding these triggers where possible may help improve seizure control.
+Avoiding these triggers where possible might help improve seizure control.

-People with common neurological conditions, including seizures, may turn to complementary and alternative medicine for treatment, such as:
+Some people with common neurological conditions, including seizures, turn to complementary and alternative medicine, such as: